Yandex Cloud

 yandex.cloud.mdb.postgresql.v1.ClusterService.Move

 Where destination_folder_id is the ID of the folder you want to move your cluster to.
-You can fetch this ID together with the list of folders in the cloud.
+You can get this ID with the list of folders in the cloud.

 You can request the cluster ID with the list of clusters in the folder.